JavierPoduje/foris_dumper/README.md

 ## Todo

-1. dump scenario.
-2. import scenario to local.
-3. import scenario to remote.
+1. import scenario to remote.
 2. export scenarios from local to remote.